rastringer/Behavioral-Cloning/writeup.md

 At this stage, the loss is down to 0.0157 after just 3 epochs.
 The car will probably be driving decently, however will likely go off the track at some of the trickier parts of the course.
 Now we can pay attention to these difficulties, add a few more recordings of the car navigating the features well (such as the bridge, or corners without the usual boundary markings).

 We can also have some fun experimenting with different model architectures.
 ResNet, AlexNet and others spring to mind as possible convolutional models.
 Below is an archietcture based on Nvidia's [end-to-end](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) deep learning model.
+The network consists of 12 layers, including a normalization layer, 5 convolutional layers and 3 fully connected layers.
+The model's first 3 convolutional layers have a 2 X 2 stride, 5 X 5 kernel and a relu activation.
+The last 2 convolutional layers are non-strided, with a 3 X 3 kernel size.
+Following the convolutional layers, we have a flatten layer, followed by the 3 fully-connected layers featuring 100, 50 and finally 1 neuron.

 ```
 model = Sequential()